-The project proposes the demolition of the three existing dwellings on properties within the Kleinburg-Nashville Heritage Conservation District and replacing them with 28 single 2 1⁄2 and 3 storey residential units over top an underground parking lot and foundational structures.
+The applicant proposes the demolition of the three existing dwellings on properties within the Kleinburg-Nashville Heritage Conservation District (KNHCD) and replacing them with 28 single 21⁄2 storey and 3 storey residential units over top an underground parking lot and foundational structures.
+A revised submission related to the Site Development Application DA.16.071 dated November 30th was submitted to the City on November 30, 2016 and is attached to this report.

-The three subject properties are located in the Kleinburg-Nashville Heritage Conservation District (Attachment #1) and are designated under Part V of the Ontario Heritage Act.
+The three subject properties (Attachment #1) are located in the KNHCD and are designated under Part V of the Ontario Heritage Act.
 Therefore, all planning applications, demolitions and new constructions must be consistent with the Kleinburg-Nashville Heritage Conservation District Plan and Guidelines.

-The Kleinburg-Nashville HCD is divided into distinct areas and the subject properties fall within a "Residential Village" area.
-As such, those policies and guidelines will apply to the application.
+The KNHCD is divided into distinct areas and the subject properties are located within a "Residential Village" area.
+As such, those policies and guidelines apply to the application.